-On December 27, 2011, we closed our acquisition of distillery operations of LDI.
+On December 27, 2011, we completed our acquisition of distillery operations of LDI.
 The purchase price of the acquisition was equal to the current assets minus current liabilities as of December 27, 2011, which was \$11,041.
 The purchase price was funded primarily through our bank revolving credit facility and was subject to post-closing adjustments for working capital true-ups, which were finalized during April, 2012 and were not material to our financial results.
-Out of the purchase price, escrow accounts aggregating \$3,852 were set up to fund working capital true-ups, possible future indemnification claims and COBRA expenses.
-During Q2, the working capital true-ups were settled, leaving an escrow balance of \$3,300 at June 30, 2012.

-As we now purchase corn for future delivery under new grain supply agreements, our need for restricted cash has decreased as we have consequently reduced the volume of our open corn futures and options contracts at June 30, 2012.
+As we now purchase corn for future delivery under new grain supply agreements, our need for restricted cash has decreased as we have consequently reduced the volume of our open corn futures and options contracts at September 30, 2012.

 Under agreements that the Company made in March 2011 with a third-party logistics company that contracts with transportation companies, fees for the previous six months are paid in early January and July of each calendar year.
 We paid \$7,770 for our second billing under this agreement on January 6, 2012 and we paid \$6,864 for our third billing under this agreement on July 6, 2012.
+During August 2012, we amended our agreements with the third-party logistics company that contracts with transportation companies so that invoices for fees will be submitted to us on a weekly basis with 90 days to pay each invoice.
+In conjunction with this amendment, we established a \$2,000 letter of credit.

 On March 1, 2012, the Board of Directors declared a five (5) cent dividend per share of Common Stock.
 The \$914 dividend was paid on April 19, 2012 to common stockholders of record on March 22, 2012.
+On August 25, 2011, the Board of Directors declared a five (5) cent dividend per share of Common Stock.
+The \$906 dividend was paid on October 13, 2011 to common stockholders or record on September 15, 2011.

-We have budgeted \$7,000 in routine capital expenditures over the twelve-month period ending June 30, 2013 related to other improvements in and replacements of existing plant and equipment and information technology.
-As of June 30, 2012, we had contracts to acquire capital assets of approximately \$2,439.
+We have budgeted \$9,000 in routine capital expenditures over the twelve-month period ending September 30, 2013 related to new equipment, other improvements in and replacements of existing plant and equipment and information technology.
+As of September 30, 2012, we had contracts to acquire capital assets of approximately \$1,252.